- +44 (0)20 7040 8786

 106 Bunhill Row

-Justin is a Senior Research Fellow at the Centre for Charity Effectiveness, Cass Business School.
+Justin is a Senior Lecturer at the Centre for Charity Effectiveness, Cass Business School.
 He was previously Chief Executive of Volunteering England, Director of the Institute for Volunteering Research and Executive Director of Volunteering at NCVO.
 He has over 20 years researching and leading in the volunteering movement and has advised the UK Government and the United Nations on the development of volunteering policy.
 He wrote the volunteering strategy for the London 2012 Olympic and Paralympic Games and has published numerous articles and books on volunteering and the voluntary sector.

 He has a First Class Honours degree in Economic and Social History and a PhD on the history of post-war industrial relations.
 In his early career he was speech writer to the Rt Hon Sir James Callaghan MP.
 In 2011 he was awarded the CBE in the Queen’s Birthday Honours in recognition of his work on behalf of volunteering and the voluntary sector.

 His areas of research interest include the management and leadership of volunteers and the history of voluntary action.
 He has recently published a history of the National Council of Voluntary Organisations (100 Years of NCVO and voluntary action: Idealists and Realists, Palgrave Macmillan, 2019) to mark its centenary.